reactive/data-client/docs/api/Endpoint.md

 #### invalidIfStale: boolean {#invalidifstale}

 Indicates stale data should be considered unusable and thus not be returned from the cache.
-This means that useResource() will suspend when data is stale even if it already exists in cache.
+This means that useSuspense() will suspend when data is stale even if it already exists in cache.

 #### pollFrequency: number {#pollfrequency}